oktadev/okta-blog/_source/_posts/2021-04-19-spring-cloud-sleuth.md

 For more information on the Zipkin server, take a look at [their quick start page](https://github.com/openzipkin/zipkin#quick-start).

 There is a Spring Boot annotation, `@EnableZipkinServer`, that launches a Zipkin server for you.
 However, this annotation is deprecated.
-Instead, they suggest downloading the server as a Jar file and launching that.
+Instead, they suggest downloading the server as a JAR file and launching that.

 **Open a new bash shell.** Use the following command to download the latest Zipkin server as a Jar file.
 ```bash